SRFG-MAT/motor_control/README.md

 - we currently only use the python implementation, cpp works but is not used anywhere

 ## steps for first installation
-- install Ubuntu and ROS.
+- install Ubuntu and ROS
-- create a catkin workspace (see Creating a workspace for catkin).
+- create a catkin workspace (see the steps below)
-- clone this repository into the workspace's src directory.
+- clone this repository into the workspace's src directory
 - clone other, required repositories into the src directory
-- execute rosdep install -i --from-paths src from the workspace to install ROS dependencies.
+- execute "rosdep install -i --from-paths src" from the workspace to install ROS dependencies
-- execute catkin_make from the workspace to build all packages in the workspace.
+- execute "catkin_make" from the workspace to build all packages in the workspace

-## steps for first ROS config and to create the workspace
+## steps for first ROS config and to create the catkin workspace
 1) mkdir –p ~/catkin_ws/src
 2) cd ~/catkin_ws/src
 3) catkin_init_workspace